aayyah2/datathon_team77/README.md

 {link:"https://www.youtube.com/watch?v=dQw4w9WgXcQ"}

-Slides (Link to PDF): [link](https://www.example.com) Slides (PDF): In repository, titled "slides.pdf"
+Slides (Link to PDF): [link](https://www.example.com)

+Slides (PDF): In repository, titled "slides.pdf"

+**Problem Set (#1):**
+*Synchrony:*
+As virtual assistants become more widely used by consumers to simplify tasks and corporations to increase customer service efficiency, some individuals are getting left behind.
+Many voice assistants are designed to understand non-accented, dictionary language, which leaves out a significant portion of people.
+Leveraging publicly available data sets, deliver a model that can create equity in this technology for underserved populations.

+**Our Model + Approach:**
+- Mirror population composition with training data to improve model performance
+- Users should be able to select preferred model (“select dialect”) to improve voice assistant performance
+- Use N-gram + Noise Contrastive Estimation to understand long range context
+- Allow User to set “context” in which the command takes place

 **Key Components:**
 - TIMIT corpus subset (Dataset: Race Column)